halildgn/automating-slr/README.md

 Since too many users made malware by freezing(making executable) python via tools that compile python code into exe, virus programs often detect them as such.

-#### MACOS:
-MacOS also sometimes complain about unsigned apps.
-Users will need to disable gatekeeper functionality in System Preferences in order to run unsigned apps.

 #### The worst case if things dont work out for you:
 Please navigate to `automating-slr/src-pyton` and launch the application via `python3 automating-slr.py`